 To provide a secure and stimulating environment in which each child will have the opportunity to develop his or her potential.

-To assist each child to develop a neat legible style of handwriting and satisfactory standards of spelling, syntax, punctuation and usage.
+- To enable each child to develop a neat legible style of handwriting and age appropriate standards of spelling, syntax, punctuation and usage.

 Spiritual, Moral and Cultural Education

 - To develop in each child an awareness of the Christian church and other religions.